 And you can’t leave Crete without having a little fun on the water.
-The popular family beaches in Sitia and Elounda Bay are ideal for hiring a Stand Up Paddleboard or for other water sports, as Kouremenos beach, on in northeastern Lassithi, is for windsurfing and kite surfing.
+The popular family beaches in Sitia and Elounda Bay are ideal for hiring a Stand-Up-Paddleboard or for other water sports, as Kouremenos beach (in northeastern Lassithi)is for windsurfing and kite-surfing.

 And lastly for your list of things to do Crete, it’s the nightlife.
 This is, after all, when the island really comes to life.
 You’ll be spoilt for choice, so here are a few pointers.

 In Heraklion, the city feel takes nights out to another level, with a vibrant clubbing scene to go along with the seaside restaurants and bars that also cater to a softer vibe.

 And if you’re in Agios Nikolaos, you should head to Lake Voulismeni, the small inland body of water connected to the sea, in the centre of town.
-Known simply as “The Lake”, it’s scene to some of some of the best nightlife in town and one of the most notable attractions in Crete.
+Known simply as “The Lake”, it hosts some of the best nightlife in town and one of the most notable attractions in Crete.

 FAQs about Crete, Greece

 Crete is the largest and southernmost island in Greece, located between the Aegean and the Libyan Sea.
 It has a population of around 630,000.
 Just above Crete are the Cyclades islands and, to the northeast, the Dodecanese islands.